 Snowmobiles must be "flex-fuel" designs accepting ethanol fuel blends ranging from 0% to 85%.
-The actual content will not be revealed until after the competition is over (at the awards banquet).
+The actual content will not be revealed until after the competition is over.
 The content may vary from event to event.
 Octane values could range from 87 to 92.